syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 # Syncfusion ASP.NET Core Themes

-The following list of themes are included in the Syncfusion ASP.NET Core components library.
+The following list of themes are included in the Syncfusion ASP.NET Core controls library.

 |Theme |Style Sheet Name|
 |--------|--------|